K-bNd/DINOv1_implem/README.md

 3. Run the `eval.py` with the desired configuration from the CLI command

 ## References
-For more information on the underlying concepts and methodologies, refer to the original paper: [Self-supervised Learning of Pretext-invariant Representations](https://arxiv.org/pdf/2104.14294.pdf).
+For more information on the underlying concepts and methodologies, refer to the original paper: [Emerging Properties in Self-Supervised Vision Transformers](https://arxiv.org/pdf/2104.14294.pdf).